-Developing an Exit Strategy
+Developing an Exit Strategy and why it’s important

-- You Love Beginning over Daily Operations: Many entrepreneurs start a business for the thrill of taking an idea and making it into a money making operation.
+- You Love Beginning over Daily Operations: Many entrepreneurs start a business for the thrill of taking an idea and making it into a money-making operation.
 However, they are often bored when it comes time for daily operations and maintenance.

 So how do you plan for an exit strategy?
 What are the ways you can sell your business and get your money and that of your investors back out of it?
 Here are the five most common and profitable methods.

-Mergers and Acquisitions
+Merger and Acquisitions

 Sell to an Individual

-Most of the time, you should vet the buyer for the proper skills and business acumen to run the business successfully.
+Most of the time, you should vet the buyer for the proper skills and business acumen to run your business successfully.
 There are several ways you can structure a purchase deal, including seller financing, earn-outs based on business performance, or escrow payments based on you performing certain services before you get the final payment for the business.

 Stay a Minority Partner